eduardlio/learn-js-through-web/readme.md

 That was a little weird.

-- I'm talking with a bee.
+- I'm talking with a BEE.
 - Yeah.

-I'm talking to a bee.
+I'm talking to a BEE.
-And the bee is talking to me!
+And the BEE is talking to me!

 I just want to say I'm grateful.